JuliaDynamics/ComplexityMeasures.jl/README.md

 A Julia package that provides estimators for probabilities, entropies, and other complexity measures, in the context of nonlinear dynamics, nonlinear timeseries analysis, and complex systems.
-It can be used as a standalone package, or as part of several projects in the JuliaDynamics organization, such as [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystems.jl/dev/) or [CausalityTools.jl](https://juliadynamics.github.io/CausalityTools.jl/dev/).
+It can be used as a standalone package, or as part of other projects in the JuliaDynamics organization, such as [DynamicalSystems.jl](https://juliadynamics.github.io/DynamicalSystems.jl/dev/) or [CausalityTools.jl](https://juliadynamics.github.io/CausalityTools.jl/dev/).